PopIulian88/ReactNative_GDSC_2022/README.md

 ## Workshop 3

-### Screens setup
-Firstly, check the screen under the `/screens` directory.
-There you'll see `F1VideosScreen`.
-In order for this one to display properly, you should run:
-`expo install react-native-webview` & `npm install react-native-youtube-iframe`.
-The library used is [React Native Youtube-iframe](https://lonelycpp.github.io/react-native-youtube-iframe/) so make sure you check their documentation for more info.

 ### Navigation setup
 In `App.js`, under the `App` component, you should see three different navigations: Stack, Tab & Drawer.
 When you run the app, make sure to let just one uncommented.